prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 Building the request will use data from several places:

 * **Ad Unit Params**: The arguments provided by the page are in `validBidRequests[]`.
-* **BidRequest Params**: Several important parameters such as userId, GDPR, USP, and supply chain values are on the `bidderRequest` object.
+* **BidRequest Params**: Several important parameters such as first-party data, userId, GDPR, USP, and supply chain values are on the `bidderRequest` object.
 * **Prebid Config**: Publishers can set a number of config values that bid adapters should consider reading.